 Counterpoint: Respect and arbitration on forums

 There is evidence of strife between actors on forums, and REvil was no stranger to this.
-Digital Shadows (now ReliaQuest) had previously observed some public disagreements with affiliates, as well as accusations around mismanagement of funds.
+ReliaQuest had previously observed some public disagreements with affiliates, as well as accusations around mismanagement of funds.
 There were also some open arbitration cases over time, which in itself is not uncommon on forums.
 However, these were resolved around the time of REvil going dark.
 However, the group has had a decently long tenure and generally acted quickly to quash instability.
 There was also a sense of respect on the forums since they did participate in forum life, which usually involves discussions about other topics and business outside of ransomware.

 Counterpoint: The money is good